awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/mediaconvert/README.md

-# TypeScript environment for AWS Lambda examples
+# TypeScript environment for AWS Elemental MediaConvert (EMC) examples
-Environment for AWS SDK for JavaScript version 3 (v3) AWS Elemental MediaConvert examples.
+This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) Amazon EMC examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/mediaconvert-examples.html) for the topic containing these examples.

-AWS Elemental MediaConvert is a file-based video transcoding service with broadcast-grade features.
+Amazon EMC is a file-based video transcoding service with broadcast-grade features.

-This is a workspace where you can find working AWS SDK for JavaScript v3 AWS Elemental MediaConvert examples.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).